-11. A massive network of computer servers running software to coordinate their collective use.
+12. A massive network of computer servers running software to coordinate their collective use.
 Server farms provide the infrastructure backbone to SaaS and hardware cloud efforts, as well as many large-scale Internet services.

-In some cases, Google mounts racks of these servers inside standard-sized shipping containers, each with as many as 1,160 servers per box.S.
-Shankland, "Google Unlocks Once-Secret Server," CNET, April 1, 2009.
+"Google Unlocks Once-Secret Server," CNET, April 1, 2009.
 A given data center may have dozens of these server-filled containers all linked together.
 Redundancy is the name of the game.
-Google assumes individual components will regularly fail, but no single failure should interrupt the firm's operations (making the setup what geeks call fault-tolerant12).
+Google assumes individual components will regularly fail, but no single failure should interrupt the firm's operations (making the setup what geeks call fault-tolerant).
 If something breaks, a technician can easily swap it out with a replacement.

 Each server farm layout has also been carefully designed with an emphasis on lowering power consumption and cooling requirements.
-And the firm's custom software (much of it built upon open-source products) allows all this equipment to operate as the world's largest grid computer.
+And the firm's custom software (much of it built upon open source products) allows all this equipment to operate as the world's largest grid computer.

 Web search is a task particularly well suited for the massively parallel architecture used by Google and its rivals.
 For an analogy of how this works, imagine that working alone, you need try to find a particular phrase in a hundred-page document (that's a one server effort).
 Next, imagine that you can distribute the task across five thousand people, giving each of them a separate sentence to scan (that's the multi-server grid).
-This difference gives you a sense of how search firms use massive numbers of servers and the divide-and-conquer approach of grid computing to quickly find the needles you're searching for within the Web's haystack (for more on grid computing, see Chapter 4 "Moore's Law and More: Fast, Cheap Computing and What It Means for the Manager", and for more on server farms, see Chapter 10 "Software in Flux: Partly Cloudy and Sometimes Free").
+This difference gives you a sense of how search firms use massive numbers of servers and the divide-and-conquer approach of grid computing to quickly find the needles you're searching for within the Web's haystack.
+(For more on grid computing, see Manager", and for more on server farms, see <a href="Chapter 10" Software in Flux: Partly Cloudy and Sometimes Free".)